liabri/zmerald/README.md

 - allow comment on last line of file;
 - rather than throwing an error on duplicate fields, add to sequence (if sequence) or override;
 - remove need of semicolon `;` in constructions such as variables and cavetta;
-- remove need of specifying field names in structs and base it on order of "arguments" (values)
+- remove need of specifying field names in structs and base it on order of "arguments" (values);
+- demonyms for cavetta construction, as in `key <id> value`, `key` is a demonym for hashmap `keys`. use field attributes for this ?